 Are located in or within the vicinity of surface waters, steep terrain, high groundwater elevations, and environmentally sensitive areas;

-Are within the vicinity of a receiving water with a bacterial-related impairment on the most current Clean Water Act section 303(d) List to determine if sanitary sewer system exfiltration is potentially contributing to the impairment;
+Are within the vicinity of a receiving water with a bacterial-related impairment on the most current Clean Water Act section 303(d) List;

-Assess the condition of identified high-priority high-risk system areas using visual observations, video surveillance and/or other comparable system inspection methods;
+Assess the system conditions using visual observations, video surveillance and/or other comparable system inspection methods;

-Utilize observations/evidence of system conditions that may contribute to sewage exiting the system that may be potentially entering into a water of the State, for prioritization of rehabilitation and/or repair of compromised system component accordingly; and
+Utilize observations/evidence of system conditions that may contribute to sewage exiting the system that have a potential to enter into a water of the State, for prioritization of rehabilitation and/or repair of compromised system component accordingly;

-Maintain documents and recordkeeping of system evaluation and condition assessment inspections and activities.
+Maintain documents and recordkeeping of system evaluation and condition assessment inspections and activities; and

+Identify system assets vulnerable to direct and indirect impacts of climate change, including but not limited to: sea level rise; flooding and/or erosion due to increased storm volumes, frequency, and/or intensity; wildfires; and increased power disruptions.

 8.2.
 Capacity Assessment and Design Criteria

-The capacity assessment must include procedures to evaluate sanitary sewer system components that are experiencing or contributing to spills caused by hydraulic deficiency, including procedures for:
+The Plan must include procedures to identify system components that are experiencing or contributing to spills caused by hydraulic deficiency and/or limited capacity, including procedures to identify the appropriate hydraulic capacity of key system elements for:

-Estimates of peak flows including flows from spills that escape from the system associated with conditions similar to those causing spills events;
+Dry-weather peak flow conditions that cause or contributes to spill events;

+The appropriate design storm(s) or wet weather events that causes or contributes to spill events;

-Estimates of the capacity of key system components;
+The capacity of key system components;

-Identification of system components/areas with hydraulic deficiencies and/or limiting capacity; and

-Identification of the major sources that contribute to the peak flows associated with sewer spills.
+Identify the major sources that contribute to the peak flows associated with sewer spills.

 The capacity assessment must consider: